 (6) Francis Marion, born August 22, 1855 in New Hanover; died December 20, 1930, Scotts Hill, Pender County, NC; married Melvina Dozier

 Poplar Grove was a self-sustaining plantation, which, at its height in 1860, was one of the earliest peanut producing farms in the state of North Carolina, along with the neighboring plantation of Nicholas N. Nixon (b.
 07/24/1800 & d.
 10/29/1868), who acquired an additional 650 acres of Porters Neck plantation in 1839 and another 500 acres of the same in 1851 and 1854 (Johnson 65).

-The successful operations of Poplar Grove were based upon an increase in the number of slaves from the onset of Joseph Mumford Foy’s marriage by twenty-seven additional slaves, both born into bondage and/or purchased during the 1850s.
-The 1860 Federal Slave Schedule of the in the County of New Hanover, State of North Carolina on August 14, 1860, includes a total of 59 Foy slaves, living in 16 slave houses and listed in the following order:
+The successful operations of Poplar Grove were based upon an increase in the number of enslaved from the onset of Joseph Mumford Foy’s marriage.
+He purchases and/or amasses another twenty-seven additional enslaved persons, either born into bondage on site or purchased during the 1850s.
+The 1860 Federal Slave Schedule of the County of New Hanover, State of North Carolina, August 14, 1860, includes a total of 59 enslaved persons on the Foy estate, living in 16 slave houses and listed in the following order: